Pe'epe'e Falls and Boiling Pots

 Pe'epe'e Falls is surrounded by lava rocks and lush vegetation and plunges about 80 feet (24 m) into a pool below.
 A small trail to the right of the viewing area leads to the pots below.
 However, it is not a good idea to hike down there when the stream flow is heavy because you could be swept away and drown.
 The hike to the waterfall will require some rock-skipping and you may get wet.

-• Located upstream from the popular Rainbow Falls in Hilo
+• Close to Rainbow Falls: Located just a mile upstream from the popular Rainbow Falls

 Show Form